n-Land exhibition at The Belkin Art Gallery

 'n-Land: the holographic (principle)' analyses and situates physics methods, assemblages, sites, and practices in environmental, eco-social, and historical contexts.
 The new project of Thoms, which can also be experienced in an online exhibition, includes a new 17 minute audio/video composition, a series of new sculpture, and digital & archival prints.

-Thoms borrows the imagery, materials, and strategies of physics, composing them in an art context to probe the (eco)logical ethics of our time.
+Thoms borrows the imagery, materials, and strategies of physics, composing them in an assemblage to probe the (eco)logical ethics of our time.
 For example, borrowing a strategy from theoretical physicists, he manipulates higher dimensions throughout his installation to reveal overlooked relationships that make the production of new cosmological knowledge possible.
 This is made explicit in his metal "polytope" sculptures titled 'The Bulk: Frameworks' which Thoms considers as ‘shadows’ of a 7 dimensional artefact.
 The provocative flattening and layering of complex dimensional objects continues in his 'Isomorphis' prints, in which he layers flattened 3D scans of SNOLAB experiments to expose gaps and hidden strata within scientific classification methodologies.

 Thoms’s installation suggests a multi-dimensional view of the SNOLAB site which he refers to as ‘holographic,’ reading context and agency through vast cosmic and geological time scales.
 The piece reflects on intra-connected components of landscape-laboratory: the comet that hit the location 1.85 billion years ago, and the resulting emergence of copper and nickel deposits within its rock; how the land is both a major mining site and the object of debated government treaties with local Anishanaabe people; and how kilometres of rock technologically isolates SNOLAB from the thick interference of surface radiation so that experiments can search for rare cosmic particles.